 When drinking watermelon juice made with the skin and the white rind, your body is receiving beneficial nutrients not available if eating only the red part, known as the meat of the watermelon.

 Important research about phyto-nutrient Citrulline

 Most people avoid eating the white part of watermelon because it isn’t sweet tasting.
-Scientists have discovered the white rind has high concentrations of citrulline, one of the rising stars among the phyto-nutrients now being studied.
+Scientists have discovered the white rind has , one of the rising stars among the phyto-nutrients now being studied.
 The body converts citrulline to the amino acid arginine by using enzymes, and arginine works with the heart and circulation system to maintain a healthy immune system.